 - Practice Your Elevator Pitch: Refine your value proposition so that you can sell businesses on why they need your services.

 - Write Client Proposals: Explain in detail how you will service the client and solve their problem.

 - Set Your Pricing: Create a cost/benefit analysis to explain the value your services provide versus that of your competitors.

 - Stay Organized and Deliver Results: Hit your deadlines and stay organized in order to maintain your client relationship.

 Starting any kind of business is a challenge, but starting a business where your goal is to help others run their own more efficiently is doubly challenging.
 A niche tends to be a good place to look when determining how to start a consulting business, whether your area is HR (managing the workforce of a company, including sourcing, selection, hiring, and ensuring compliance), strategy (improving performance, perhaps through workflow management), technology (delivering and implementing new software solutions), or some other consulting service that will help other businesses improve and grow.

-In any of these categories, the client wants guidance but doesn’t want to bring on the advice-giver full-time.
+In any of these categories, the client wants guidance but doesn’t want to bring on the advice-giver full time.
 That’s where you come in.
 If you’ve got expertise and knowledge to offer and you like the idea of being your own boss, then you could be on the brink of starting your own consulting business.

 As work processes become more complex and our economy becomes increasingly globalized, the need for good consultants has never been greater.
 According to IBISWorld, revenues in the consulting industry will exceed $261 billion in 2020.